ceralena/cera.id.au/README.md

 ## Building

-For dev, for now you need to run these concurrently:
+For dev, run this command:

-	npm run watch
-	npm run start
+	make run-dev-server

 For prod: